t41372/Open-LLM-VTuber/README.md

 - TTS: Text-to-speech, Speech Synthesis, Voice Synthesis
 - ASR: Automatic Speech Recognition, Speech recognition, Speech to text, STT
 - VAD: Voice Activation Detection

+### Regarding sample rates

+You can assume that the sample rate is 16000 thorughout this project.

 ### Add support for new TTS providers
 1. Implement `TTSInterface` defined in `tts/tts_interface.py`.